Rouzax/TorrentScript/README.md

 	    - Remove Hearing Impaired.
 	    - Fix Common errors.
     - Start Radarr Import
+4. If there is another Lable will just unpack or extract
-3. Clean up Temporary folder
+5. Clean up Temporary folder
+6. If there is no Label set or label is `NoProcess` script will exit

 ## Installation
 Need to create a config.json in the root folder of the script, you can copy the config-sample.json